 The highlights of the sightseeing program are two weekend trips. the first is to Manuel Antonio National Park, where wildlife is abundant and the beaches are strikingly beautiful.
 The second weekend is in Arenal Volcano, where the group has the chace to see an active volcano and unwind in its thermal hot springs.
 Many optional tours are offered by CPI as well.
 The cultural program includes classes in Costa Rican cooking and Latin American dance, film nights and soccer games with local children.

-Students with no prior Spanish study at ASU must have a GPA of 2.0 or higher.
-All students must register for the appropriate level of class in the Spanish sequence at ASU.
+Students with no prior Spanish study at A-State must have a GPA of 2.0 or higher.
+All students must register for the appropriate level of class in the Spanish sequence at A-State.

 Costs, Application & Deadlines